DATED Monday 15th November 2021

 1.10 Any obligation on a party not to do something includes an obligation not to allow that thing to be done.

-1.11 References to clauses are to the clauses of this agreement.
+1.11 References to clauses are to the clauses of these terms and conditions.

 1.12 Unless the context otherwise requires, words in the singular shall include the plural and in the plural shall include the singular, and a reference to one gender shall include a reference to the other genders.